wtetsu/gaze/README.md

 gaze 'src/**/*.rb'
 ```

+---

 Gaze at subdirectories.
 Runs a command to a modified file.

 ```
 gaze 'src/**/*.js' -c "eslint {{file}}"
 ```

+---

-Kill an ongoing process, every time before it runs the next(Useful when you are writing servers)
+Kill an ongoing process, every time before it runs the next.
+This is Useful when you are writing servers.

 ```
 gaze -r server.py
 ```

+---

-Kill an ongoing process, after 1000(ms)(Useful when you like to write infinite loops)
+Kill an ongoing process, after 1000(ms).
+This is useful if you like to write infinite loops.

 ```
 gaze -t 1000 complicated.py